Thesis

 Background on Nuclear Fusion

-There are two common types of fusion reactors.
+Traditionally, two common types of fusion reactor designs were used.

-2. Tokamaks, the more common system, produce a single plasma in a donut-shaped reactor which is heated and pressurized.
+Tokamaks, the more common system, produce a single plasma in a donut-shaped reactor, which is heated and pressurized.

 Source: NewScientst